mozilla/gcp-ingestion/docs/architecture/README.md

   `Cloud Storage`
 - The Dataflow `Decoder` job decodes messages from PubSub `Raw Topics` to PubSub `Decoded Topics`
-   - The Dataflow `Decoder` job uses `Cloud Memorystore` to deduplicate messages
+   - The Dataflow `Decoder` job uses checks for existence of document IDs in `Cloud Memorystore` in order to deduplicate messages
+- The Dataflow `Republisher` job reads messages from PubSub `Decoded Topics`, marks them as seen in `Cloud Memorystore` and republishes to various lower volume derived topics including `Monitoring Sample Topics` and `Per DocType Topics`
 - The Dataflow `BigQuery Sink` job copies messages from PubSub `Decoded Topics` to `BigQuery`
 - The Dataflow `Dataset Sink` job copies messages from PubSub `Decoded Topics` to `Cloud Storage`
-- The Dataflow `DocType Splitter` job copies messages from PubSub `Decoded Topics` to `Per DocType Topics`

 ## Architecture Components